rehierl/node-tree-outliner/1-1-3-graph-theory/1-0-core-definitions.md

 However, the semantics of each edge in a single graph is identical to the semantics of the graph - i.e. `(sem(e) == sem(G))` for any edge `(e in E)`.
 Because of that, the semantics of a graph `sem(G)` can be said to apply to all of its edges.
-All edges in a graph are therefore understood to be of the same sort (i.e. have the exact same meaning).
+All edges in a graph are therefore said to be **edges of the same sort** (i.e. have the exact same meaning).
 As such, any graph in the context of this discussion can be referred to as being "homogenous", or to have "homogenous/consistent semantics".

 Put differently, the semantics of a graph is the "reason" as to why two vertices are connected.
 Furthermore, that reason is the same for any other pair of adjacent vertices.

+Note that two graphs, that have same semantics, are referred to as being **graphs of the same sort**.

 <!-- ======================================================================= -->
 ## equality, inequality, isomorphic